comunica/Article-SSWS2020-AMF/content/evaluation.md

 If we compare these results with the results for non-AMF-aware querying, we see that if HTTP caching is _disabled_, query evaluation times for non-AMF-aware querying are _significantly lower_ than AMF-aware approaches (_p-value: < 2.2e-16_), which confirms [Hypothesis 2.3](#hypo-cache-3).

+MVS: also use _p-value: < 0.0001_ here, 2.2e-16 is just an artifact of the floating point system {:.todo}

 On the other hand, if HTTP caching is _enabled_, query evaluation times for non-AMF-aware querying are _significantly worse_ than with AMF-aware approaches (_p-value: < 0.0001_), which confirms [Hypothesis 2.4](#hypo-cache-4).
 While caching is already very important for TPF-based querying, these results show that caching becomes _even more important_ when AMFs are being used.